KingHector/Alice/README.md

 ### Bot Setup

-Fist things first you need to head over to [Discord Developer Portal](https://discord.com/developers/applications) and create a new application.
+First things first you need to head over to [Discord Developer Portal](https://discord.com/developers/applications) and create a new application.
 Set an Name and optionally an Icon and Description (Name and Icon will not be visible to other people this is just a general name, the Description will show up in the bots About Me section).

 After you set your application credentials, head over to the **Bot** section and set a Username and Icon for your bot.
 Your bot **Token** will be used on the config.
 Make sure you do not share it and keep it hidden.
 Also make sure you enable **Server Members Intent**.